andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

   pretitle: Real Help Doncaster
   title: How it works
 intro:
-  body: '**local**'
+  body: >-
+    **Real help Doncaster is a scheme aimed at raising funds from businesses and the public to support people in Doncaster experiencing homelessness.
+It is a partnership between local agencies, housing providers, charities and voluntary group**
   button:
     text: Change the way you GIVE here
     url: 'https://www.justgiving.com/realhelpdoncaster'
 where:
   body: >-
-    For every £1 donated, 95p goes directly to helping someone looking for support, and not a penny on the Campaign.
-This is because the Real Help partners have committed the time and energy of their teams to help support the campaign.
+    For every £1 donated, 95p goes directly to helping someone looking for support, and not a penny on the scheme.
+This is because the Real Help partners have committed the time and energy of their teams to help support the scheme.
   heading: Where do your donations go?
   image: /assets/uploads/howitworks-stats.png
   stat1: